Introduction to Titanium Machining

 When you have heard the full list of what makes Titanium so hard to Machine you may wonder how we do it at all.
 But, take heart, we’ll have a strategy to deal with each obstacle.

 - Titanium alloys have a low Young’s Modulus.
 The Young’s Modulus is essentially the stiffness of the material.
 Practically speaking, that means titanium will suffer more from springback and chatter than other materials.
 This can lead to surface quality and other problems in finished work.

 - Titanium is sticky (much like aluminum is sticky and wants to weld to the cutter).
 That combination of work hardening and stickiness creates long chips that want to wrap around everything.
 These tangles make completely automating titanium machining almost impossible.
 An errant chip sticking to a cutting edge can be responsible for tool’s chipping, especially on entry or exit from a cut.

-- Titanium does not conduct heat well.
-Titanium’s toughness generates more heat to start, and it’s harder to get rid of it.
+- Titanium has high heat generation but does not conduct heat well.
+Titanium’s toughness is a big part of its higher heat generation, and it’s harder to get rid of the heat because it doesn’t conduct the heat well.
 Compared to other materials, we are much more reliant on coolant and not the chips to remove that heat before it damages our cutting tools.

 - Titanium is very likely to work harden.
 Work hardening is triggered by not controlling the heat well enough in the cut.